manuel2018/manuel2018/README.md

 - Linux
 - Redes
-- docker
+- Docker
 - Kubernetes
-- terrafrom
+- Terraform
 - Ansible
--CI/CD
+- CI/CD

 <!---
 manuelDK8s/manuelDK8s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.